 Anybody can become a member by paying the annual member fee of at least 600 SEK (you could divide this to monthly payments).
 All of the member fee goes to the children.

-We have four persons in our coordination group in Tehran and 42 contact persons who are working directly with the children.
+We have five persons in our coordination group in Tehran and 72 contact persons who are working directly with the children.

-The coordination group in Iran currently consists of four persons who coordinate all our local field workers (contact persons for the children).
-They gather the children’s grades, carry out random sample checks in order to ensure the children’s wellbeing, distribute means to our contact persons and also lead our big projects such as school constructions in Iran.
+The coordination group in Iran currently consists of five persons who coordinate all our local field workers (contact persons for the children).
+They gather the children’s grades from the families, carry out random sample checks in order to ensure the children’s well-being, distribute means to our contact persons and also lead our big projects such as school constructions in Iran.

 Our field workers are passionate volunteers that work without pay directly with the children.
-They are responsible for a local group of children (maximum 15) and are tasked with gathering their grades / proof of attendance from the schools, check on the children’s wellbeing and distribute funds to the families.
+They are responsible for a local group of children (maximum 15) and are tasked with gathering their grades / proof of attendance from the families, check on the children’s well-being and distribute funds to the families.

 About membership and children in Iran

-Yari are currently providing help to 550 children, and since the founding of Yari, sponsors like you have helped thousands of children.
-Our goal is that by 2023, will provide help to 5 000 children each month.
+Yari is currently providing help to 800 children, and since the founding of Yari, sponsors like you have helped thousands of children.
+Our goal is to provide help to 5 000 children by 2023.

 When you become a sponsor, you will have a child assigned to you from our waiting list.
-These children will then start to receive monthly financial aid through Yari and we will ensure that the children do in fact, attend school and are actually completing their studies.
+The child will then begin to receive monthly financial aid through Yari and we will ensure that the child actually attends school and is completing his/her studies.

-It is primarily our contact persons in Iran who gives us a first recommendation after a thorough investigation of a potential Yari-child and their family.
-The investigation is done by our coordination group in Teheran, if the child meets our criterias she/he is on our waiting list.
+It is primarily our contact persons in Iran who give us a first recommendation after a thorough investigation of a potential Yari-child and their family.
+The investigation is done by our coordination group in Teheran, if the child meets our criteria, she/he is registered in our waiting list.
 After which we start searching for a sponsor for the child.
-Any member of the Yari Foundation also has the right to recommend families and children to be investigated, under the presumption that you, are able to become a sponsor for her/him and if the foundation has a contact person in that area.
+Any member of the Yari Foundation also has the right to recommend families and children to be investigated, under the presumption that you are able to become a sponsor for her/him and if the foundation has a contact person in that area.

-Yari maintains waiting lists of children in need, generally they are prioritised according to who has waited the longest, but at times urgent cases are presented that merit a higher priority and placement in that list.
+Yari maintains a waiting list of children in need, generally they are prioritised according to the longest waiting time, though at times urgent cases are presented that merit a higher priority and placement in the list.

 Yaris check up on children’s school attendance consists of several parts.